Title: Snow Train

 Glue_Cluster: Focused upon smaller volume piece to create small random clumps.

 The selected source is passed to a configure vellum grain node.
 Each frame the animated geo calculates it's centroid and is then transferred to the newly created grains.
 The particles are culled based on the camera and Y position to optimize the scene.
-Afterwards a new vel is created based on noise and the centroid, which is then added back onto the original vel.
+Afterwards a new velocity is created based on noise and the centroid, which is then added back onto the original velocity.

 Grain Source Constraints